angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 to run reactive countermagic.

-**Entombsday** is a Tin Fins variant with a main deck plan focusing on reanimating Griselbrand using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside :card[Em] or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
+**Entombsday** is a Tin Fins variant with a main deck plan focusing on reanimating :card[Griselbrand] using either :card[Shallow Grave] or :card[Goryo's Vengeance] to then have it attack alongside :card[Em] or looping the deck to generate infinite mana and hard cast Emrakul or cast Collective Brutality an infinite number of times.
 The key point to focus on is it runs a dedicated transformational sideboard into a variant of Doomsday.

 **DDEFT** (Doomsday Experimental Frenzy Tendrils) is now an outdated style.
 This was the main variant available post :card[Gitaxian Probe] ban and pre-printing